 The members of our compensation committee are Dr. Lawrence W. Greer, Martin E. Cearnal, and Thomas R. Lawrence.
-The Chair of the compensation committee is Thomas R. Lawrence.
+The Chair of the compensation committee in Thomas R. Lawrence.
 The responsibilities of the compensation committee include:

-- Ø reviewing and recommending to the board of directors the compensation and benefits of all of our executive officers and directors; - Ø evaluating the performance of the principal executive officer; - $\hbox{$\emptyset$} \quad \hbox{administering our equity incentive plans;}$ - $\hbox{$\emptyset$} \quad \hbox{establishing and reviewing general policies relating to compensation and benefits of our employees;} \\$ - \emptyset reviewing and evaluating the compensation discussion and analysis prepared by management; and - Ø preparing an executive compensation report for publication in our annual proxy statement.
+- Ø reviewing and recommending to the board of directors the compensation and benefits of all of our executive officers and directors; - ø evaluating the performance of the principal executive officer; - ø administering our equity incentive plans; - Ø establishing and reviewing general policies relating to compensation and benefits of our employees; - ø reviewing and evaluating the compensation discussion and analysis prepared by management; and - Ø preparing an executive compensation report for publication in our annual proxy statement.